-Bank money refers to the sums deposited into bank accounts.
-It circulates by means of bank payments, either by completely digitized methods (bank transfers, standing orders, direct debits and bank cards) or by cheque.
+Bank money refers to the sums deposited in bank accounts.
+It circulates by means of bank payments, either via completely digitised methods (bank transfers, standing orders, direct debits and bank cards) or by cheque.
 When you withdraw funds from a cash machine, your bank money becomes fiat money.

 The money supply is the total value of all monetary assets in circulation in an economy at any given time.
-It comprises various aggregates (M1, M2 and M3), indicating the level of liquidity of economic agents.
+It comprises various aggregates (M1, M2 and M3) that indicate the level of liquidity of economic agents.

 Who creates money?

-Money is ordered by central banks and produced by either State or private banknote printing offices.
+Money is ordered by central banks and produced by either state-owned or private banknote printing offices.

-Reserves of banknotes and coin – fiat money – are in actuality dependent on the system of supply and demand.
-If commercial banks need liquid money for their operations and their cash machines, they simply order it from central banks, against the value of their reserve accounts.
-It is important to bear in mind that money does not have its own intrinsic value, other than the paper on which it is printed, so it is relevantly unimportant if a bank’s reserve account is just a number on a computer monitor or takes the form of tokens, because those still represent an asset for the bank.
+Reserves of banknotes and coin—fiat money—are currently dependent on the system of supply and demand.
+If commercial banks need liquid money for their transactions and their cash machines, they simply order it from central banks, against the value of their reserve accounts.
+It is important to bear in mind that money does not have its own intrinsic value, other than the paper on which it is printed, so it is relevantly unimportant if a bank’s reserve account is just a number on a computer screen or if it takes the form of tokens, because they still represent an asset for the bank.
 Its only value is the one attributed by the trust placed in it.

 The money supply however is something altogether different.
 Governments and central banks can control the money supply by raising and lowering interest rates.
 For example, low interest rates encourage the creation of credit, or bank money, in practice increasing the money supply.
 Conversely, high interest rates discourage the creation of credit and so reduce the money supply.

-In conclusion, it is important to realize that just 7% of the euro money supply is made up of banknotes in circulation, i.e. fiat money.
-As a result, 90% of transactions involve completely virtual bank money.
-The risk is that, if a bank run were to occur, you would undoubtedly have trouble withdrawing fiat (liquid) money using your bank card and so would not have access to the money in your account.
+In conclusion, it is important to realise that just 7% of the euro money supply is made up of banknotes in circulation, i.e. fiat money.
+As a result, more than 90% of transactions involve completely virtual bank money.
+The risk is that, if a bank run were to occur, you would undoubtedly have trouble withdrawing fiat (liquid) money using your bank card and, accordingly, would not have access to the money in your account.

 In case you didn’t know, money is created through the extension of credit.
 In other words, debt.
 This process of generating money through debt is what is referred to as money creation ex nihilo (“out of nothing”).
 90% of the money issued by banks is nothing more than the acknowledgement of debt.

 Many believe that customers’ deposits are used to finance credit.
 And while that was true for a time, it is no longer the general practice today.
-Banks create both lent money and deposited money, a process known as double entry bookkeeping.
+Banks create both money lent and money deposited, a process known as double-entry bookkeeping.
 When the bank records an asset (a loan) on its balance sheet, it must also record a corresponding liability (a debt).
-As a result, it is not a deposit which gives rise to a credit, but rather the opposite.
+As a result, a deposit does not give rise to credit, but rather the opposite.
 And even if, once repaid, the initially created money is cancelled out, the interest still remains in the system.
-As economist Joseph Schumpeter put it, “It is much more realistic to say that the banks ‘create credit,’ that is, that they create deposits in their act of lending than to say that they lend the deposits that have been entrusted to them”.
+As economist Joseph Schumpeter put it, “It is much more realistic to say that the banks ‘create credit,’ that is, that they create deposits in their act of lending, than to say that they lend the deposits that have been entrusted to them”.

-And if a loan is not paid off in full by the borrower, the bank repays itself, either by seizing the assets which the loan was used to purchase or by making a claim against the insurance paid for by the borrower in addition to the interest charged by the bank.
+And if a loan is not paid back in full by the borrower, the bank repays itself, either by seizing the assets that the loan was used to purchase or by making a claim against the insurance paid for by the borrower in addition to the interest charged by the bank.

-By means of these credits, the banks create deposits, which themselves create more credit via the banks’ capital.
-To illustrate this concept, just think of a snake biting its own tail, or of the paradox of the chicken and the egg…
+By means of these credit lines, the banks create deposits, which themselves create more credit via the banks’ capital.
+To illustrate this concept, just think of a snake biting its own tail, or the paradox of the chicken and the egg…

 In short, debt is created out of nothing.